-1 ! & blank space 0 / -
+1: ! & blank space

 - 4. -/CANCEL (SUB-CHANNEL/CANCEL): When entering digital channel numbers, adds a separator between main and sub-channel numbers.
 Clears FAV and some menu entries. - 5.
-POWER: Turns TV power on and off. - 6.
-QV (QuickViewTM): Switches between the current channel and the last channel viewed. - 7.
+POWER: Turns TV power on and off. - QV (QuickViewTM): Switches between the current channel and the last channel viewed. - 7.
 MUTE: Turns TV sound off or on. - 8.
 SPLIT: Turns Split Screen mode on and off. - 9.
-VOL ^/∨ (Volume Up/Down): Changes sound level. - 11 FAV (Favorites): Scans through memorized lists of favorite channels.
+V0L ^/∨ (Volume Up/Down): Changes sound level. - 11 FAV (Favorites): Scans through memorized lists of favorite channels.
 See "Channel Menu" in chapter 5, "TV Menu Settings," for more information. - 12.
 FORMAT: Changes the shape and size of the main TV picture.
-When in Split Screen mode, changes the size of the split images while maintaining their aspect ratios.
+When in Split Screen mode, changes the size of the split images while maintaining their aspect ratios - 13.
+LIST: Works like the LIST key for a cable box or satellite receiver when "learned" for NetCommand or when the remote has been programmed for the device.

-Note: The TV's remote control can operate other audio/video devices.
+Note: To operate other audio/video devices.